Itchy-Fingerz/wrld-indoor-maps-api/1 - Outline Creation and Submission MD.md

 ===================
 If you’re interested in seeing your building’s indoor space in our immersive 3D maps, read on!

-This post covers creating an indoor map by georeferencing floor plan imagery and then submitting it to the WRLD indoor maps API.
+This post covers creating an indoor map by georeferencing floorplan imagery and then submitting it to the WRLD indoor maps API.
 After we've processed your indoor map, you'll receive an email containing details of how to view it using the WRLD SDK.

 By default, WRLD will not share your map data.
 This means that any submitted indoor maps will remain private to you unless you choose to share them.